abhiguptain/abhiguptain.github.io/pages/privacy-policy.md

 ## Contact Us

-If you have any questions or concerns about this privacy policy, please contact us at abhi@abhigupta.io.
+If you have any questions or concerns about this privacy policy, please contact us at abhi@abhigupta.in.

 Effective Date: January 2023